-- 40. For the purpose of uniformity and orderliness, participants are expected to always appear dressed in a manner appropriate to the occasion.
-Participants on the NDC Course will need the following dresses: - a.
+- 40. For the purpose of uniformity and orderliness, participants are expected to always appear appropriately dressed to every occasion.
+Participants on the NDC Course will need different dresses for the following activities: - a.
 Special Activities.
 During special activities in the College such as Course Inauguration and Graduation, the dress would be Service Dress for the Army and Air Force, No 1 for the Navy and No 2 for the Nigeria Police.
-All International and other Paramilitary participants are to appear in their respective Service Dresses, while civilians from MDAs are to be in lounge suit. - b.
+All international and other paramilitary participants are to appear in their respective Service Dresses, while civilians from MDAs are to be in lounge suit.

+- b.
 Academic Activities.
 Unless otherwise directed, the dress during academic activities for participants and Members of Faculty is lounge suit except Fridays, when informal/traditional dresses are worn.
 However, there are occasions when military participants will be required to wear uniforms and they will be notified accordingly. - c.
 Visits.
-Participants are expected to take along with them, No 4 or No 5 for the Army, Bush Jacket for the Navy and Tunic for the Air Force during all programmed visits.
+Participants are expected to take along with them, No 4 or No 5 Dresses for the Army, Bush Jacket for the Navy and Tunic for the Air Force during all programmed visits.
 This is in addition to lounge suits.
-College customised blazers and ties are to be used in some of the occasions.
-For tour of military establishments, special instructions on dress would be issued. - d.
-College Blazer and Tie.
+College customised blazers and ties are also to be used on some occasions.
+For tour of military establishments, special instructions on dress would be issued.
 The College's customised blazers are available at designated shops within the College, where participants and members of Faculty could purchase.
 Two versions of the College ties are available in blue and red colours.
-The blue version is to be worn by participants and fellows of the NDC and other members of Faculty.
-The red version is to be worn by Members of the Directing Staff and Distinguished Fellows of the College only.
+The blue version is to be worn by participants and fellows of the College.
+The red version is only to be worn by Members of Faculty and Distinguished Fellows of the College. - d.
+Regimental Dinner Night.
+All participants are to come along with their mess kit uniform for regimental dinner night.